 The following tables represent levels of regulated and unregulated water quality parameters.
 The test results for these parameters were detected above EPA's analytical method reporting limit from samples collected in the source or finished water for the District of Columbia.
-Please note, DC Water did not detect any E.coli in its Total Coliform Rule monitoring in 2019.

-The water quality test results indicate that your drinking water complied with all of the EPA's drinking water standards in 2019.
+The water quality test results indicate that your drinking water complied with all of the EPA's drinking water standards in 2020.